 We suggest that reading lists should be drafted and finalized at least 6 and 3 months respectively prior to the general qualifying exam; ideally, students and their examiners should try to have draft lists prepared by the end of the student's first year in PhD program, and largely finalized by early the following fall semester.
 The length of these lists will range from 40-60 articles and books.
 Once finalized, copies of the reading lists should be circulated among all examiners and the director of the graduate program.
-General qualifying examinations will occur within a two-week period, with 12 hours allotted to each of the three questions associated with the three reading lists.
+General qualifying examinations will occur within a two-week period, with 12 hours allotted to each of the three Ctrl-Home will take you back to the top of the document questions associated with the three reading lists.
 The student is allowed to consult any materials during the examination period.